srcfl/srcful-documentation/docs/application-help-screens/scan-for-gateways.md

 If your gateway doesn't appear:
 1. **Check Pairing Mode**
-   - Make sure the blue LED is blinking
+   - Click the button in **quick** succession several times
-   - Try activating pairing mode again if it's not
+   - After powering the gateway pairing mode is active for some time without the need for clicking the button.

 2. **Check Phone Settings**
    - Ensure Bluetooth is enabled on your phone